DanaePlays/MMM2020/README.md

 I have decided to follow Horvatha's advice.
 According to her, I could gain great powers if I could re-enact Vernaccus's greatest moment: defeat Boulror.
 As luck would have it, Bourlor's descendant has been destroying Vernaccus'shrines across Tamriel and should be heading to the last one here on Vvardenfell.

-### main 41
-I have killed Vivec and obtained his flesh.
-Vernaccus will be pleased.
-### main 51
+### main 50
-The Shrine of Vernaccus is under attack but I see no sign of any archer.
-There must be a way forward.
+The Shrine of Vernaccus is under attack, the Well of Power has dried up but I see no signs of an archer.There must be a way forward.
 Or downward?

+### main 60
+Horvatha congratulated me.
+She claims I have *become* Vernaccus.
+That makes no sense.
+I should step through the portal and take a look at Vernaccus'statue again.
 	OR...

 ### main 45
 I have decided  to continue serving Vernaccus.
 Horvatha was dispeased, to say the least and attacked me.

 ### main 55
-The Shrine of Vernaccus is under attack: I must find the source of the disturbance.
+The Shrine of Vernaccus is under attack and the Well of Power has dried up.
+I must find the source of the disturbance.
 There must be a way forward.
 Or downward?

-	OR...
+### main 65
+Vernaccus congratulated me on deafeating the Archer hero.
+I should go through the portal and talk to Vernaccus again.

 *MD journal entries?* (55 sided with H, 60 sided with V/killed Vivec)